8 factors to improve inventory demand forecasting accuracy

 3. Seasonality of demand

-Almost every manufacturer, distributor or retailer can expect to see seasonal fluctuations in demand for some of their product lines.
+Almost every manufacturer, distributor or retailer can expect to see seasonal demand fluctuations for some of their product lines.
 Seasonal weather patterns, school holidays and annual traditions all have a seasonal influence on demand.

 Understanding how these seasonal factors affect your customers’ purchasing habits will help you take advantage of peaks in demand and plan for the troughs.